davidosomething/dotfiles/mac/README.md

 `./compile dotfiles.plist.json` generates the `dotfiles.plist` file in the `mac/LaunchAgents` directory.
 It depends on the `plist` package from npm.
+Redirect the compiled output to the plist file to update.
+There is a limitation that it uses `$HOME/.dotfiles` instead of `$DOTFILES` so you may want to edit (e.g. hardcode) the dotfiles path if you changed it.

+The bootstrap script symlinks the plist.
+You'll have to manually use `launchctl` command to load it and reboot to start it if you opt in.

 See homebrew notes in [brew.md](brew.md) for other formulae I install.